 The photo above shows bright pink tropical flowers, with the mobiles hanging in the warm, Eden-like paradise of the Hilbert Conservatory at White River Gardens at the Indianapolis Zoo in Indianapolis, Indiana.

-Our Suspended Art Deco Architecture, use translucent, jewel-toned fabric panels to catch the light and air currents.
+Our Suspended Art Installations, use the translucent, jewel-toned fabric panels to catch the light and air currents.
 For the Zoo, the intention was to make visitors feel more welcome and to mimic the flight of butterflies.

 Read more about the project (including an interview with Jo Hohlbein, Creative Director at the Indianapolis Zoo), here.